DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.md

 There are two ways to monitor motor board current, one is at the input of the board and the other is at the output.
-We will cover both of these methods in the `reference/hardware/motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing`{.interpreted-text role="ref"} section.
+We will cover both of these methods in the `reference/hardware/motorboards/IRF3205-motor-board-setup:Important Notes on Current Sensing` section.

 ### Upgrading (Use the Arduino Motor Shield AND the IRF3205)